Security-enhanced Blockchain with Twin-Field Quantum Key Distribution: A Physical Layer enabled Architecture: Introduction

-Drawing upon the distinct long-distance capabilities of the TF-QKD protocol, this paper proposes a novel, quantum-secured blockchain architecture designed specifically for consortium networks.
-The primary contributions of this work are threefold:
+In the light of capabilities of the TF-QKD protocol, this paper proposes an improved quantum-resistant blockchain architecture for consortium networks.
+Crucially, previous QKD-integrated blockchains often overlook a fundamental cryptographic gap: in a purely symmetric key environment, simple hash functions cannot independently prove the origin of a transaction to third parties (i.e., they fail to provide public non-repudiation).
+To resolve this limitation, we propose a dual-key stratification strategy.
+By employing a vector of one-time Wegman-Carter (WC) message authentication codes (MACs)~\cite{WC} alongside a delayed key disclosure protocol, we successfully transform inherently private symmetric verification into a publicly auditable proof.
+This mechanism enforces a strict separation between transaction evidence, which is rendered publicly verifiable, and consensus security, which remains permanently secret, thereby ensuring long-term ledger immutability.

-First, we introduce a hybrid network architecture governed by a global witness mechanism.
-To reconcile the conflict between the symmetric nature of QKD keys and the non-repudiation requirements of blockchain, we propose a dual-key stratification strategy.
-This approach utilizes the high key-rate of TF-QKD to construct an information-theoretically secure one-time signature scheme\cite{shannon1949communication}.
-By leveraging a vector of Wegman-Carter Message Authentication Codes\cite{WC} (MACs) and a delayed key disclosure protocol, we effectively transform symmetric verification into publicly auditable proof.
-Crucially, this mechanism enforces a strict separation between transaction evidence, which is rendered publicly verifiable, and consensus security, which remains permanently secret, thereby ensuring long-term ledger immutability.
+Strikingly, we propose a quantum-secured Byzantine fault tolerance (BFT) consensus protocol.
+Unlike the traditional BFT implementations relying on computationally vulnerable digital signatures~\cite{bft1,bft2}, our scheme employs ITS authentication codes derived from the TF-QKD-based physical layer.
+It enhances the integrity and resilience of the consensus process against both internal malicious nodes and external quantum adversaries.
+Accordingly, this approach ensures the security of network without computational hardness assumptions, ascribed to the integrated authentication within the permission consensus logic.

-Second, we propose a quantum-secured Byzantine Fault Tolerance\cite{bft1,bft2} (BFT) consensus protocol.
-Unlike traditional BFT implementations relying on computationally vulnerable digital signatures, our scheme employs ITS authentication codes derived from the QKD layer.
-This design enhances the integrity and resilience of the consensus process against both internal malicious nodes and external quantum adversaries.
-By integrating the authentication strictly within the permissioned consensus logic, we ensure the system's safety and liveness without computational hardness assumptions.
+To the best of our knowledge, this paper proposes a suitable framework that transforms theoretically secure quantum principles into a scalable and practical distributed ledger.
+The main contributions of this work are summarized as follows:

-Finally, the proposed architecture addresses the challenges of scalability and practicality in wide-area networks.
-By adopting TF-QKD, our system overcomes the PLOB in traditional BB84-based point-to-point systems.
-This work provides a feasible roadmap for deploying quantum-safe distributed ledgers across inter-city distances, demonstrating a comprehensive solution for a distributed consortiums.
+\textbf{1) Integrating blockchain fitted with TF-QKD:} We suggest a quantum-secured blockchain architecture underpinned by the TF-QKD protocol.
+Compared to mainstream BB84-based systems, our approach leverages the star-shaped quantum link topology and the capability to overcome the PLOB bound, offering superior scalability, extended transmission distances, and higher key rates that are inherently more suitable for large-scale distributed networks.